Moduli spaces of semiorthogonal decompositions in families: Introduction

-Triangulated categories and their enhancements are the subject of many recent developments in algebraic geometry, and other fields such as symplectic geometry or algebraic topology.
-Semiorthogonal decompositions provide a fundamental method to understand the structure of such categories, in particular in the setting of algebraic geometry and noncommutative algebra.
-This idea goes back to Beilinson's description of the derived category of~$\mathbb{P}^n$ using an exceptional collection \cite{MR0509388}, and was generalised in \cite{Bondal_RAACS,alg-geom/9506012} to allow semiorthogonal decompositions with more complicated components.
+The aim of this paper is to study the behaviour of semiorthogonal decompositions in smooth and proper families of varieties.
+A survey of recent results in this context is provided by Kuznetsov's 2022 ICM address \cite{MR4680279}.
+The main result of this paper is the construction of a moduli space for semiorthogonal decompositions, and a description of its geometric properties.

-The aim of this paper is to study the behavior of semiorthogonal decompositions in families, by constructing a moduli space for them and describing the geometric properties of this moduli space.
+Semiorthogonal decompositions provide a fundamental method to understand the structure of (enhanced) triangulated categories, in particular in the setting of algebraic geometry and noncommutative algebra.
+In the absolute setting, this idea goes back to Beilinson's description of the derived category of~$\mathbb{P}^n$ using an exceptional collection \cite{MR0509388}.
+It was generalised in \cite{MR0992977,MR1039961,alg-geom/9506012} to allow semiorthogonal decompositions with more complicated components.